 Anyway, back to writing your eBook.

-This is the lengthy bit and a grind, if I’m being honest.
+This is a lengthy bit and a grind, if I’m being honest.
 You put in words, you erase them, and you put them in again.
 But at the end of the day, the grind is well worth the effort, offering rewards and incentives left and right.
 You don’t have to be like Arthur Conan Doyle and write your first Sherlock Holmes book in just 3 weeks.

 Remember, the legendary George R. R. Martin is a live example of “taking his sweet time”, as he hasn’t completed any more Game of Thrones books.
 There are bound to be a lot of distractions keeping you from working on your eBook, your job being the biggest hurdle.
 Here are a few steps you can take to tackle that issue.

 Stick to Your Outline

 This piece of advice isn’t just for fiction writers but also for non-fiction eBook writers.
 This is employed by many eBook writing services out there and has been known to yield good results.
 Finding the perfect ending can be hard, but can make the process a lot quicker.

 If you have the ending in mind, it will help you shape the rest of your eBook accordingly.
 Once you’re there, you can always make changes to the ending as you see fit.
 Try not to make too many changes as you work on your book though.